drallieiv/KinanCity/KinanCity-core/README.md

 will create 1 account with given parameters.

+## Interactive mode

+`-i`

+will start Kinan Core in inderactive mode, where just have to follow prompts.

 # Additional parameters :

 * `-ck <captchaKey>` or `-captchaKey <captchaKey>` to give a specific apiKey add